Associate Professor and Director of Undergraduate Studies

 Office: 909 Schermerhorn Hall

-Dr. Kellie Jones is Associate Professor in the Department of Art History and Archaeology and the Institute for Research in African American Studies (IRAAS) at Columbia University.
+Dr. Kellie Jones is Associate Professor in Art History and Archaeology and the Institute for Research in African American Studies (IRAAS) at Columbia University.
 Her research interests include African American and African Diaspora artists, Latino/a and Latin American Artists, and issues in contemporary art and museum theory.
-Her teaching covers the 17th–21st centuries.